risicle/docoskin/README.md

 $ nix-shell .
 ```

-in the source directory for a development-ready shell (somthing like non-python-specific `virtualenv`).
+in the source directory for a development-ready shell (somthing like a non-python-specific `virtualenv`).

 Those wishing to attempt using the pypi `opencv-python` package can try installing the package with the 'extra'
 `pypi_opencv`, which _hypothetically_ should download & install opencv from pypi